this command line tool for your computer

 SigWrtTl is a command line version of SigWrite.
 It can be used to automate creating digital signatures of the kind that is used throughout this website.
 It is written to be platform independent, using the C standard library.

 It takes three arguments: First, a path to a file contained a message to be signed.
-Second, a path to a file containing a secret key, in ascii armored format (one can be created with MkKeysTl).
+Second, a path to a file containing a secret key, in ascii armored format.
 And third, a path to a new output file in which to put the signed message.
-While it runs, temporary files are created in the current directory.

-SigWrtTl is descended from MacPGP source code, which, as far as I can tell, allows derived works for noncommercial use.
+SigWrtTl is in part descended from MacPGP source code, which, as far as I can tell, allows derived works for noncommercial use.

 If you find SigWrtTl useful, please consider helping the Gryphel Project, of which it is a part.